All small businesses need to know how to calculate profit so they can work out how well they’re performing.

 And finally, in times of high inflation, it's important to get to grips with profit to understand how to tackle increasing costs.

-Before we show you how to calculate profit it’s important to understand the difference between net profit and gross profit.
+It can also be important to understand the difference between net profit and gross profit.
 That’s because if you calculate one but think you’re calculating the other, you’ll get into trouble with your figures and won’t have an accurate picture of how your business is performing.

 Your gross profit is your total sales minus your direct costs.
 Direct costs are the costs of making your product or selling your service.
 These include the costs of your raw materials, transportation of those materials, and employees’ wages.